dotnet/docs-mobile/docs/android/building-apps/build-properties.md

 when building an Android App Bundle.
 This file controls some aspects of how APKs are generated from the bundle, such as on what dimensions the bundle is split to produce APKs.
-Xamarin.Android configures some of these settings automatically, including the list of file extensions to leave uncompressed.
+.NET for Android configures some of these settings automatically, including the list of file extensions to leave uncompressed.

 This property is only relevant if [`$(AndroidPackageFormat)`](#androidpackageformat) is set to `aab`.

-Added in Xamarin.Android 10.3.

 [bundle-config-format]: https://developer.android.com/studio/build/building-cmdline#bundleconfig